sugitou/MotionDirector/README.md

 ### Additional Changes
 - Added bash scripts for **LoRA training and inference**
 - Implemented **linear interpolation for long-duration video generation**
+- Included all experimental results in the **outputs** folder
+  *(LoRA-trained models are excluded due to file size limitations)*

+→ For installation and usage instructions, please refer to the **Original README** provided below.
+This fork mainly highlights the additional implementations listed above.

+---

 <p align="center">